French lavenders are appreciated around the world for their long flowering season and fine fragrance.

 French lavenders can vary in size depending on the specific cultivar and whether the lavender has optimal care and conditions.

-Sunlight, well draining soil, infrequently watering and alkaline soils are all important, however sunlight is usually the most important factor, with the more sun the better.
-Varieties that are popular and widely available from garden store or online are:
+Sunlight, well-draining soil, infrequently watering and alkaline soils are all important, however, sunlight is usually the most important factor, with the more sun the better.
+Varieties that are popular and widely available from garden stores or online are:

-- Lavandula stoechas ‘Regal Splendour’ which is the most recognisable variety that is valued for its sweet fragrance and long flowering season.
+- Lavandula stoechas ‘Regal Splendour’ is the most recognizable variety that is valued for its sweet fragrance and long flowering season.
 It can grow 30 inches (76 cm) tall and 24 (60 cm) inches wide.
-This is the size at full maturity and it will only grow full size in optimal conditions (full sun, well draining soil etc.)
+This is the size at full maturity and it will only grow full size in optimal conditions (full sun, well-draining soil, etc.)

 - Lavandula stoechas ‘Ballerina’ is another very popular lavender that grows to a similar size as ‘Regal Splendour’ at 30 inches (76 cm) tall and 35 inches (89 cm) wide.

 - Lavandula stoechas ‘Anouk’ is a smaller variety that tends to have a mature size of 12 inches (30 cm) tall and 18 inches (45 cm) wide.
 This lavender is popular as small decorative hedges and can flower for many months in the growing season.

 Does French Lavender Need Feeding?

 Lavenders grow best in low to medium fertility soil similar to the sandy soils in their native range of Southern Europe.
 French lavenders do not need fertilizer or feeding.
 Nitrogen-based fertilizers will cause the plant to grow leggy with yellow foliage and produce fewer flowers.